outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'all structures can be linked to all structures'
           - 'similarity is similar to difference'
           - 'structure-linking becomes likelier with previous structure-linking'
             - 'connecting negative & positive structures is lower-cost with each iteration/application of the connection function'
+              - 'extra resources are lower-cost with a positive-negative connection structure (like a function to convert between negative/positive perspectives)'
           - 'opposite & equal (apply discrete not structure) are lower-cost to connect than different & similar (apply continuous scale structure)'
             - 'positive and negative are examples of extreme structures and opposite structures'
               - 'positive and negative are opposite extreme values of a spectrum structure'
                 - 'positive and negative are inherently connected'
                   - 'connecting the extreme positive value with the extreme negative value is often lower-cost (multiplication by integer of -1 with center at integer of 0) than connecting most interim values with extreme values (determine sequential difference in fraction digits, and use addition)'